freddieduffield/knowledge-portfolio/java/OOP/access_modifiers.md

 ### Static methods

 - declared using the static modifier
-- you can call this method with out instantiating an object. it does not require any state.
+- you can call this method without instantiating an object. it does not require any state.
 - can't access instance methods or variables
 - usually used for operations that don't require any data from an instance of class